dlp4rec/dlp4rec.github.io/schedule.md

 title: Schedule (Singapore)
 ---

 The DLP workshop is scheduled on Sept.
 18 (Monday) from 9:00am to 12:40pm (local time).
+The zoom link has been posted on [RecSys Hub](https://www.recsyshub.org/).
+Each presenter will have an 8-minute slot for their talk followed by a 2-minute Q&A session.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}